Getting Around Qatar

 Side of the roadRight

 Available from local and international companies at the airport and hotels.
-The minimum age for driving in Qatar is 18, although some car hire companies may demand drivers are at least 21.
+The minimum age for driving in Qatar is 18, although car hire companies may demand drivers to be at least 21.
 Seat belts must be worn.
 Large on-the-spot fines are issued to anyone not wearing one or not carrying a driver's licence.

-Mowasalat (www.mowasalat.com) runs a public bus service from Doha to all areas within Qatar.
+Mowasalat (www.mowasalat.com) runs a public bus service from Doha to major towns within Qatar.